Project

 Actions #10

-Updated by asmorodskyi almost 7 years ago
+Updated by asmorodskyi over 7 years ago

 this issue is unrelated to question that okurz asked , I open separate issue regarding timeout https://progress.opensuse.org/issues/18692